elboza/dcl/README.md

 ###examples

 ```
-$ dcl -vv -p -r .       #show verbose without deleting(--pretend option) files that would be deleted only in this dir
+$ dcl -vv -p -r .       #show verbose without deleting(--pretend option) files that would be
+                        #deleted only in this dir

-$ dcl -s -u /mnt/Disk1     #clean /mnt/Disk1 recursively showing only deleted files.
+$ dcl -s -u /mnt/Disk1      #clean /mnt/Disk1 recursively showing only deleted files
+                            #and unmount the volume.

 $ dcl /mnt/Disk2        #clean /mnt/Disk1 recursively. output almost nothing.(use -q for no output)
 ```